-Ragueneau isn’t a happy camper, but as a customer waits, he has to pick which poetry to sacrifice as pastry-wrappings.
-He can’t bear to part with "Ulysses, when he left Penelope" or a sonnet to Phyllis, so he instead gives the customers more food and asks for the bag back.
+Ragueneau isn’t a happy camper, but since a customer is waiting, he has to pick which poetry to sacrifice as pastry-wrappings.
+He can’t bear to part with "Ulysses, when he left Penelope" or a sonnet to Phyllis, so he instead gives the customer more food and asks for the bag back.

 He then laments that there is a spot of butter on Phyllis’s name.